blacklanternsecurity/bbot/README.md

 ### **BBOT** is a **recursive**, **modular** OSINT framework written in Python.

-It is capable of executing virtually the entire OSINT process in a single command, including subdomain enumeration, port scanning, web screenshots (with its `gowitness` module), vulnerability scanning (with `nuclei`), and much more.
+It is capable of executing the entire OSINT process in a single command, including subdomain enumeration, port scanning, web screenshots (with its `gowitness` module), vulnerability scanning (with `nuclei`), and much more.

 BBOT currently has over **50 modules** and counting.